UniversalDependencies/docs/treebanks/lv_lvtb/index.md

-Latvian UD Treebank v2.8 consists of 15,351 sentences (252,334 tokens), and it has been obtained by automatic conversion of both the morphological and the syntactic annotations of the original LVTB treebank.
+Latvian UD Treebank v2.9 consists of 15,984 sentences (265,041 tokens), and it has been obtained by automatic conversion of both the morphological and the syntactic annotations of the original LVTB treebank.
 LVTB data contains manually verified syntactic annotation according to a hybrid dependency-constituency schema, as well as manually verified morphological tags and lemmas.
 LVTB is released in parallel with Latvian UD Treebank since v2.2 and features the same version numbers.
 The corresponding LVTB versions are listed [here](http://sintakse.korpuss.lv/versions.html).
 Key `LvtbNodeId` in Latvian UD Treebank CoNLL-U field `MISC` provides the mapping from Latvian UD Treebank to LVTB.
 Each LVTB version is superset of the corresponding Latvian UD Treebank version in terms of included sentences.

 ## Acknowledgments

 This work is supported by European Regional Development Fund under the grant agreement No. 1.1.1.1/16/A/219 ([Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian](https://github.com/LUMII-AILab/FullStack)) in synergy with the grant agreement No. 1.1.1.2/VIAA/1/16/188.
 The pilot project was supported by State Research Programme "National Identity".
+The work is continued within the State Research Programme "[Digital Resources for the Humanities](http://www.digitalhumanities.lv/projects/DHVPP-en/)" under the grant agreement No. VPP-IZM-DH-2020/1-0001.

 # Statistics of UD Latvian LVTB